qq456cvb/doudizhu-C/README.md

 ## Directory Structure
 * `TensorPack` contain different RL algorithms to train agents
 * `experiments` contain scripts to evaluate agents' performance against other baselines
-* `simulator` contain scripts to evaluate agents' performance against online gaming platform called "QQ Dou Di Zhu" (we provide it only for academic use, use it at your own risk!)
+* `simulator` contain scripts to evaluate agents' performance against online gaming platform called "QQ Dou Di Zhu" (we provide it for academic use only, use it at your own risk!)
 ## Miscellaneous
 * We provide a Monte-Carlo-Tree-Search algorithm in https://github.com/qq456cvb/doudizhu-baseline
 * We provide a configured Dou Di Zhu mini-server in https://github.com/qq456cvb/doudizhu-tornado